Daksh1685/AuditFlow/README.md

 # AuditFlow

 AuditFlow is a compliance intelligence platform built for financial institutions operating under Indian regulatory frameworks.
-It automates the most time-consuming parts of compliance work — gap analysis, regulatory monitoring, document management, and audit trail generation — through a combination of large language models, semantic search, and structured data pipelines.
+It automates the most time consuming parts of compliance work gap analysis, regulatory monitoring, document management, and audit trail generation through a combination of large language models, semantic search, and structured data pipelines.

-The system is designed around the assumption that compliance teams spend most of their time doing things machines can do faster: reading circulars, cross-referencing policy clauses, flagging gaps, and maintaining records.
+The system is designed around the assumption that compliance teams spend most of their time doing things machines can do faster: reading circulars, cross referencing policy clauses, flagging gaps, and maintaining records.
 AuditFlow handles all of that, leaving analysts free for higher-order judgment.

 ---